 minority Group of legislators usually of same political party which numbers fewest members.

-President (of the Senate) Prosition held by the Lieutenant recall Constitutional process by which elected officials may be removed from office.
+president (of the Senate) position held by the Lieutenant Governor.

-Governor.

-Pro tempore Designated officer of House or Senate to act in absence of Speaker or President. quorum A majority of the membership necessary to conduct business.
+pro tempore Designated officer of House or Senate to act in absence of speaker or president.

+quorum A majority of the membership necessary to conduct business.